Understanding LV in Roman Numerals: A practical guide

 - V: Represents 5.

 Since L (50) precedes V (5), and no smaller numeral precedes a larger one in this instance, we simply add the values together: 50 + 5 = 55.
-Therefore, LV is a straightforward representation of the number fifty-five.
+That's why, LV is a straightforward representation of the number fifty-five.
 This simplicity highlights the elegance and efficiency of the Roman numeral system in representing certain numbers.

 The Rules Governing Roman Numeral Formation